Enola Holmes (film series): Enola Holmes 2 (2022)

 In September 2020, co-producer and star Millie Bobby Brown and director Harry Bradbeer acknowledged their intentions to develop a sequel to Enola Holmes.
 The story is an original story based on the real 1888 matchgirls' strike and the life of labour activist Sarah Chapman.
 Bradbeer thought it was an inspiring feminist tale, and it showed the theme of working together — "Enola, to advance, has to work with others and not just be reliant on herself.
 It's a story that goes from 'I' to 'we', and that is a story of sisterhood."

-In April 2021, Enola Holmes 2 was reportedly in development, with Brown and Cavill reprising their roles as Enola Holmes and Sherlock Holmes.
-Sam Claflin was unable to return as Mycroft Holmes due to scheduling conflicts, much to the sadness of Bradbeer and the crew, though Mycroft's absence allowed them to concentrate more on Sherlock.
-In May 2021, the project was officially confirmed by Netflix.
-Brown was reportedly paid $10 million for her role, making it the highest upfront salary for an actor under the age of 20 as of the release of the film.
+In May 2021, Netflix confirmed Enola Holmes 2 was reportedly in development, with Brown and Cavill reprising their roles.

 Production and filming began in Autumn 2021.
 Scenes were filmed in Hull in October 2021, and Cavill wrapped filming that November.
 Filming concluded on January 7, 2022.

-Future
+Enola Holmes 3 (2026)

-Enola Holmes 3
+Enola Holmes 3 is a 2026 mystery film and the sequel to the 2022 film Enola Holmes 2, which stars Millie Bobby Brown reprising her role as the title character, the sister of the famous Victorian-era detective Sherlock Holmes.
+The film also stars Louis Partridge, Himesh Patel, Sharon Duncan-Brewster, Henry Cavill, and Helena Bonham Carter in supporting roles.
+The film is directed by Philip Barantini--making this the first film in the series not directed by Harry Bradbeer.
+The script, written by Jack Thorne, is not based on any storyline from the book series The Enola Holmes Mysteries by Nancy Springer and is an original story.
+It follows Enola as she is in Malta about to be married to Tewkesbury, when Sherlock goes missing, leaving a mystery to be solved.

-In November 2024, it was announced that a third Enola Holmes film was in development, with Philip Barantini attached to direct and Millie Bobby Brown reprising her role as Enola Holmes, as well as co-producing.
-The threequel was described to be darker and more mature than the previous films.
-In April 2025, Louis Partridge, Himesh Patel, Henry Cavill, Helena Bonham Carter, and Sharon Duncan-Brewster were confirmed to be reprising their roles from the previous films.
+The film was released on July 1, 2026.
+The film received mixed reviews from critics.